• Art magazine

 Who are famous artists of erotic painting?

-Well-known names are Egon Schiele (erotic drawings), Gustav Klimt (Art Nouveau painting), Tom Wesselmann (Pop Art) and Vadim Stein (erotic photography).
+Well-known names include Egon Schiele (erotic drawings), Gustav Klimt (Art Nouveau paintings), Tom Wesselmann (Pop Art) and Vadim Stein (erotic photography).

 Younger and contemporary artists continuously expand the field and bring in fresh perspectives.